Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: microsoft/dotnet:2.2-aspnetcore-runtime.
 Box 2: dotnet publish -c Release -o out.
 Box 3: Microsoft/dotnet:2.2-sdk.
 - [ ] Box 1: dotnet restore.
 Box 2: Microsoft/dotnet:2.2-sdk.
 Box 3: microsoft/dotnet:2.2-aspnetcore-runtime.

-### You use WhiteSource Bolt to scan a Node.js application.
-The WhiteSource Bolt scan identifies numerous libraries that have invalid licenses.
-The libraries are used only during development and are not part of a production deployment.
-You need to ensure that WhiteSource Bolt only scans production dependencies.
-Which two actions should you perform?

-- [x] Run npm install and specify the –production flag.
-- [ ] Modify the WhiteSource Bolt policy and set the action for the licenses used by the development tools to Reassign.
-- [x] Modify the devDependencies section of the project's Package.json file.
-- [ ] Configure WhiteSource Bolt to scan the node_modules directory only.

 ### Your company uses ServiceNow for incident management.
 You develop an application that runs on Azure.
 The company needs to generate a ticket in ServiceNow when the application fails to authenticate.
 Which Azure Log Analytics solution should you use?

 - [ ] Application Insights Connector.